“Move your legs!” Phil yelled as he attacked with a wooden sword.

 “Me too.
 Me too!”
 Terry asked.

-Phil turned towards me and I shrugged.
-I did not know anything about these three performance.
-I’ll just leave their performances ”Well, how about this.
+Phil turned towards me, and I shrugged.
+I did not know what their skills were like.
+“Well, how about this.
 We’ll do an exchange of services.”

 “Really?
 What would we be doing?”